+607 531 8000 (JB) | +603 2728 6500 (KL) space@utm.my

 2. What is the study mode?

-The UTM Foundation Programme is offered in full time mode.
-Students attend lectures, complete assignments, and undergo periodical tests and end-of-semester examinations, similar to their counterparts in other pre-university education pathways.
+The Foundation Programme is offered in full-time mode.
+Students attend lectures, complete assignments, and undergo periodical tests and end-of- semester examinations, similar to their counterparts in other pre-university education pathways.
+The total credit hours of the Foundation Programme are 50 credit hours.

 3. What is the duration of the study?